Sebastián Blanco: Portland Timbers

 On 2 February 2017 Blanco was transferred from San Lorenzo to the Portland Timbers of Major League Soccer.
 Blanco was signed as a Designated Player.
 On 11 September 2018, Blanco was named MLS Player of the Week for Week 28 of the 2018 season after scoring a brace in a 2–0 victory over the Colorado Rapids.
 On 10 October 2018, Blanco received a second Player of the Week award of the season after scoring two goals and an assist in Portland's 4–1 win over Real Salt Lake.
 Blanco signed a multi-year extension to his Designated Player contract on 29 October 2019.
 On 13 August 2020, Blanco was named MLS is Back Player of the Tournament for his contributions towards the Timbers' victory.
+Blanco was one of the Timbers best players in the 2021 season, as evidences by the teams' 14-6-4(1.9 ppg) record with him, and a 3-7-0(0.9 ppg) record without him.
 On 16 May 2022, Blanco was awarded MLS Player of the Week for Week 11 of the 2022 season in recognition of his performance in a 7–2 win over Sporting Kansas City in which he notched two goals and two assists.